HaydenHetrick/ProgrammingNotes/glossary.md

 Comprehension: A concise way to create collections in Python using a single line of code, such as list, set, and dictionary comprehensions.

 GIL (Global Interpreter Lock): A mechanism used by the CPython interpreter to ensure that only one thread executes Python bytecode at a time, which can be a bottleneck in CPU-bound and multithreaded code.

+Muteable: a mutable object allows you to modify its internal state after creation.

+Immutable: an immutable object if you can’t change the object’s state after you’ve created it.

+Dictionary: Dictionaries are used to store data values in key:value pairs.